An invariant K\"ahler metric on the tangent disk bundle of a space-form

+It is still an open question how to find the complex coordinates of the space $\tm$ in general.
+Complex geo\-me\-try properties, like pseudo-convexity, holomorphic completeness and the derived functors from holomorphic to real-base structures, are quite non-trivial issues if the fibres are non-compact and non-complex.
+Not only the sheaf of germs of holomorphic functions $\calO$ is unknown, also the sheaves $R^q\pi_*\calO$ are very difficult to grasp.

-We have the following easy result independent of $\lambda,\mu$. \begin{prop} Given any two functions $f_1,f_2$ on $\tm$, every real $m$-plane $P$, or $JP$, of the form
+We have the following result, independent of $\lambda,\mu$ in \eqref{themetric}. \begin{prop} Given any two functions $f_1,f_2$ on $\tm$, every real $m$-plane $P$, or $JP$, of the form

-is a real Lagrangian tangent distribution.
-In particular, $H^\na$ and $V$ are real Lagrangian distributions and hence the zero-section and the fibres of $\tm$ are totally geodesic real Lagrangian submanifolds. \end{prop} \begin{proof} For any $x,x_1\in TM$, we have
+is an $\R$-Lagrangian tangent distribution.
+In particular, $H^\na$ and $V$ are $\R$-Lagrangian distributions and hence the zero-section and the fibres of $\tm$ are totally geodesic $\R$-Lagrangian submanifolds. \end{prop} \begin{proof} For any $x,x_1\in TM$, we have